 If you plan to use your cell phone on a cruise ship, it’s important to know that once you sail away from the embarkation port, your cell phone will go into roaming mode, which translates into higher rates and extra fees.
 While it’s impossible to avoid these charges altogether, there are ways to lessen the costs.
 Here, the cheapest ways to use your cell phone while you’re at sea:

 If you only need the Internet for your smartphone, turn off the phone’s data usage and roaming so that your phone will only connect to the ship’s Wi-Fi.
-Purchase a Wi-Fi package, which typically costs from 65 to 95 cents per minute.
-And don’t forget, Apple’s iMessage® service is sent over a wireless signal, so if you use that function to communicate with other iPhone® devices while connected to Wi-Fi, you can still “text.”
+Purchase a Wi-Fi package, which usually includes certain internet applications/access or you pay per number of megabytes.
+And don’t forget, Apple’s iMessage service is sent over a wireless signal, so if you use that function to communicate with other iPhone devices while connected to Wi-Fi, you can still “text.”